Making a difference - Pam

 A host of valued volunteers help us make a difference to people’s mental wellbeing

-.
-Retired lecturer Pam hosts a fortnightly make-and-bake session at Trident House.
+Retired lecturer Pam hosts a fortnightly make-and-bake session at Make a Difference.
 Here’s why she was inspired to get involved.

 “It’s good to still be using my skills ”